Non-symmetrizable quantum groups: defining ideals and specialization: Generalized quantum groups

 We can similarly define the Hopf algebra $T_q(A)$ by replacing $D^{\geq 0}(A)$ and $D^{\leq 0}(A)$ by $T^{\geq 0}(A)$ and $T^{\leq 0}(A)$.
 Then $D_q(A)$ is the quotient of $T_q(A)$ by the Hopf ideal generated by the defining ideals.

-An easy computation gives the commutation relation between $E_i$ and $F_j$:
+A routine computation gives the commutation relation between $E_i$ and $F_j$:

-\begin{remark} We use the notation $D_q(A)$ to instead $U_q(A)$ as it may not be related to the universal enveloping algebra associated to a Kac-Moody Lie algebra.
-This will be explained in Example \ref{Ex:main}. \end{remark}
+\begin{remark} We use the notation $D_q(A)$ instead $U_q(A)$ as it may not be related to the universal enveloping algebra associated to a Kac-Moody Lie algebra.
+This phenomenon will be examined in Example \ref{Ex:main}. \end{remark}